 If you could go back in time on your freelance journey, what one thing would you change?
 How would you do it differently?

 Oh, that’s a hard one.
 I think I would have done this sooner.
 I chose to return to live events when I shouldn’t have.
-Don’t get me wrong, I enjoyed it, and I learned so much from my colleagues and clients and built lasting relationships, but there was always something missing.
-Joining the PPS course and learning how to become a podcast producer allowed me to take the time to adapt my skills and fill that need, and If I could go back in time, I would make the move sooner.
+Don’t get me wrong, I enjoyed it, and I learned so much from my colleagues and clients.
+I built lasting relationships, but there was always something missing.
+Joining the PPS course and learning how to become a podcast producer allowed me to take the time to adapt my skills and fill that need.
+If I could go back in time, I would make the move sooner.

 What one tip would you love to share with new online business owners?

 Don’t be scared to make a change.
-Life is constantly changing, and if you have an empty feeling in your career, listen to it and find the joy, success, passion, love, and satisfaction you deserve.
+Life is constantly changing.
+If you have an empty feeling in your career, listen to it and find the joy, success, passion, love, and satisfaction you deserve.